-The path to Holy Island has been a pilgrimage route since 635AD – the road to Holy Island wasn’t constructed until 1954 and the tall vertical poles were the only markers to the island.
+The path to Holy Island across the sands has been a pilgrimage route since 635AD.
+The road to Holy Island wasn’t constructed until 1954 and the tall vertical poles were the only markers to the island.
 Following the Northumberland Pilgrim’s Way from the mainland to Holy Island is a unique walk in Northumberland.
 You MUST take great care when taking this route – and be especially mindful of the tide times – always walk on a FALLING tide and let others know when you are leaving and what your expected arrival time in.

 Spend time in Northumberland National Park

 Northumberland National Park is one of the least visited in England, there are low levels of population and a huge amount of wildness.
 The park is excellent for hiking with more than 1100 kilometres of public footpaths through the park.
 Water sports feature heavily too, with Kielder Reservoir providing for water skiing, sailing and canoeing.

 Perhaps because of its remoteness, the National Park is superb for planet and star spotting.
 It also means that there are things to do in Northumberland National Park after dark.
 Northumberland National Park is an official Dark Skies site – where you can both star spot independently and attend organized guided events.

 It is easiest to explore Northumberland National Park by car and it’s easy to access, the A696 from the A1 near Newcastle will take you straight to the park.
 Bus services operate during the summer months only with the AD122 bus linking the major attractions in Northumberland National Park.
 Northumberland National Park makes an appearance in the openings of a novel by Sharon Bolton – its one of our must read books set in Northumberland – and there are more books about Northumberland here.